Laryhop/Laryhop/README.md

 Larissa Java Developer Profile

 Welcome to my GitHub profile!
 I'm Larissa, a Java developer with a passion for creating efficient and robust software solutions.
-Here, you'll find some of my projects and contributions related to Java development.
+Here, you'll find some of my projects and contributions related to development.

 ## 🔧 Technologies & Tools

 Here are some of the technologies and tools I frequently use in my Java development projects:

-- **Programming Language:** Java
+- **Programming Language:** Java, Python
 - **Frameworks:** Spring Boot, Hibernate
 - **Build Tools:** Maven, Gradle
 - **IDE:** IntelliJ IDEA, VsCode